particuleio/website/content/blog/flux-kustomize.en.md

 ```

 Flux polls the Docker Registry every 5 minutes.
 Flux will detect the new image
-ad will update our git repository :
+and will update our git repository :

 ![](/images/flux/flux-update.png#center)